NVIDIA/NeMo-Guardrails/examples/configs/llm/cohere/README.md

 ## Configuration

 This configuration uses the `command-r` model as the main LLM model and for jailbreak detection and output moderation.
-Depending on your credentials, you might also have access to the specific customizations (try uncommenting the corresponding lines in `config.yml` and check if you get an error).

 Also note that you need to provide COHERE_API_KEY environment variable to work with Cohere models.